lmakonem/ludus_n8n/README.md

       wazuh_manager_host: "10.2.20.11"
 ```

-This example deploys a single n8n server plus optional Windows and Ubuntu clients that you can use as traffic generators or automation targets; no Wazuh manager or agent variables are required for this role.
+This example deploys a single n8n server plus optional Windows and Ubuntu clients that you can use as traffic generators or automation targets;  Wazuh manager and agents are added to windows and linux

 ---